jonnonz1/nz-statute-book/acts/public/1989/sale-of-liquor-act-1989.md

 **Unlicensed persons and unlicensed premises**

 ### 151 Sales by unlicensed person
-Every person commits an offence and is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, not being the holder of a licence, sells, or exposes or keeps for sale, any liquor.
+Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, not being the holder of a licence, sells, or exposes or keeps for sale, any liquor.

 ### 152 Allowing unlicensed premises to be used for sale of liquor
-Every person commits an offence and is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, being the occupier or one of the occupiers of any unlicensed premises, allows any other person to sell, or expose or keep for sale, any liquor on or from the premises.
+Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, being the occupier or one of the occupiers of any unlicensed premises, allows any other person to sell, or expose or keep for sale, any liquor on or from the premises.

 ### 153 Use of unlicensed premises as place of resort for consumption of liquor
-(1) Every person commits an offence and is liable to a fine not exceeding $20,000 who, being the occupier or having or taking part in the care, management, or control of any unlicensed premises, allows those premises to be kept or used as a place of resort for the consumption of liquor.
+(1) Every person commits an offence and is liable on conviction to a fine not exceeding $20,000 who, being the occupier or having or taking part in the care, management, or control of any unlicensed premises, allows those premises to be kept or used as a place of resort for the consumption of liquor.
 (2) Subsection (1) does not apply to the consumption of liquor— (a) by any person on any premises on which that person resides, whether that person is the occupier of the premises or not; or
   (b) supplied to any person by way of gift by any person who resides on the premises on which the liquor is consumed.